7 Day Winter Northern Lights Discovery

 1 View on Map

 Welcome to Anchorage!
 Pick you rental car and make the 45-minute drive to Girdwood, home to the world-renowned Alyeska ski resort.
-Upon arrival, hit the slopes or try another Alaskan winter adventure -- fat-tire biking!Or simply check into the Hotel Alyeska and bask in the luxurious surroundings.
+Upon arrival, hit the slopes or try another Alaskan winter adventure -- fat-tire biking!Or simply check into the Hotel Alyeska or a local Inn or B&B and bask in the luxurious surroundings.
 Here, you'll have the unique opportunity of looking for the northern lights; ask the hotel for an aurora wake-up call and they'll notify you if the famed aurora borealis light up the night sky.

 Day in Girdwood, overnight in Anchorage